-- Air quality: The differences in air quality measures for the build alternatives would be minor, and indicate minor inputs in comparison to the No Build Alternative and are not distinguishing differences. - Noise: The differences in affected noise receptors among the four build alternatives would be minor; a substantial length of the project is eligible for noise barriers as mitigation under the four build alternatives.
-Of the sixty-three (63) eligible noise barriers, forty-six (46) were favored by "benefitted receptor" stakeholders in the viewpoints solicitation process and are likely to be built, pending future coordination. - No wetland impacts would result from the four build alternatives. - Minor floodplain improvements would be provided for all four build alternatives. - No wildlife impacts would result from the four build alternatives. - There is a Section 4(f) de minimis use at three locations in Forest Park.
-There is a Section 4(f) temporary occupancy exception at Columbus Park in Chicago. - No direct physical impacts to Section 106 properties from the four build alternatives.
-IDOT is exploring potential enhancements to the National Historic Landmark, Columbus Park, in coordination with the City of Chicago and the SHPO.
+- Other environmental factors show no disproportionate impacts to EJ populations; and - It is also noted that serving EJ populations with better connectivity, or access, to jobs and essential services, is a primary goal of USDOT's "Ladders of Opportunity" initiative, which provides research and funding for projects that achieve greater connectivity for transportation system users.
+This initiative defines connectivity, or accessibility, as "the degree to which the transportation system provides access to essential services and other destinations."
+The public transit and pedestrian/bicycle improvements included in this project would support this initiative. - Air Quality: The differences in air quality measures for the build alternatives would be minor and indicate minor improvements in comparison to the No Build Alternative, and they are not distinguishing differences. - Noise: The differences in affected noise receptors among the four build alternatives would be minor; a substantial length of the project is eligible for noise barriers as mitigation under the four build alternatives.
+Of the 63 eligible noise barriers, 46 were favored by "benefited receptor" stakeholders in the viewpoints solicitation process and are likely to be built, pending future coordination. - No wetland impacts would result from the four build alternatives. - Minor floodplain improvements would be provided for all four build alternatives. - No wildlife impacts would result from the four build alternatives. - There is a Section 4(f) de minimis use at three locations in Forest Park.
+There is a Section 4(f) exception at Columbus Park in Chicago. - No direct physical impacts or indirect visual or noise effects to Section 106 properties from the four build alternatives.
+IDOT developed enhancements to the NHL, Columbus Park, in coordination with the Chicago Park District and the SHPO.
+These enhancements would have no adverse effect to Columbus Park.